Lop Desert

 The Lop Desert, or the Lop Depression, is a desert extending from Korla eastwards along the foot of the Kuruk-tagh (meaning Dry Mountain) to the former terminal Tarim Basin in the Xinjiang Uyghur Autonomous Region of China.
 It is an almost perfectly flat expanse with no topographic relief.
 Lake Bosten in the northwest lies at an altitude of 1,030 to 1,040 m, while the Lop Nur in the southeast is only 250 m lower.

+The desert lies within a sediment basin that was separated from the Taklamakan basin in the Pliocene and lowered towards the east by a tectonic dip-slip fault.

+The rivers Tarim and Konqi used to flow in the rift valley between both basins towards the south until they dried up around 1971 at Tikanlik.
+The road 218 from Korla to Qakilik follows the river beds.
+The desert is bounded in the west by this road, in the north by the Kuruk Tagh mountain range, in the east by the Bei Shan range (between Barkol Tagh and Bogda Shan), in the southeast by the Kumtag Desert and in the south by the Aqikkol valley.

 Geography

-The Lop Desert is on the whole flat, but with three slightly more depressed areas which might form lakes if filled with water - the Lop Nor dried basin, Kara-Koshun dried basin and the Taitema Lake basin.
+The Lop Desert is on the whole flat, but with three slightly more depressed areas which might form lakes if filled with water - the Lop Nur dried basin, Kara-Koshun dried basin and the Taitema Lake basin.
 These formed, at one time or another, the terminal lakes of the Tarim-Konque-Qarqan river system.
-The Tarim River changes its course through time, and therefore the location of the terminal lake also changes, causing some confusion amongst the early explorers as to the exact location of Lop Nor, and the lake was thus referred to as the "Wandering Lake."
+The Tarim River changes its course through time, and therefore the location of the terminal lake also changes, causing some confusion amongst the early explorers as to the exact location of Lop Nur, and the lake was thus referred to as the "Wandering Lake."

 In the past Lop Nur was a huge marsh in the eastern part of Xinjiang.
 Now the region is a broad, unbroken expanse of clay intermingled with sand.
 The clay, mostly of a yellow or yellow-grey color, is hard and thickly sprinkled with fine gravel.
 There are benches, flattened ridges and tabular masses of consolidated clay (yardangs) that are in a distinctly defined laminae, three stories being sometimes superimposed one upon the other, while their vertical faces are abraded, and often undercut, by the wind.
 The formations themselves are separated by parallel gullies or wind furrows, 6 to 20 feet deep, all sculptured in the direction of the prevailing northeast to southwest wind.
 There is no drifting sand or sand dunes, except in the south towards the outlying foothills of the Altyn-Tagh.